 In Illinois: Volo Bog, Barrington Bog, Brandenburg Bog, Pistakee Bog, Cranberry Lake Bog, Cedar Lake Bog, Wauconda Bog, Pike’s Marsh and Cranberry Bog in Moraine Hills State Park and the entire Zion beach-ridge plain and fens, from Kenosha Dunes through Chiwaukee Prairie and south through Wisconsin’s Illinois Beach Dunes, Hosah Preserve, south to Waukegan Dunes.

 Rare plant Carex discoveries in Volo Bog Illinois State Preserve were: C. brunnescens, C. canescens, C. chordorrhiza, C. disperma, C. trisperma, and C. echinata.
 Also found on the floating pond mat, sedge Cyperus diandrus.

-The globally endangered Carex paeninsulae was discovered among the Indian burial mounds in the Archaeological Park in Crystal River in Citrus County and later in Peacock Springs in Suwannee County, Florida.
+In Florida, the globally imperiled Carex paeninsulae was discovered among the Indian burial mounds in the Archaeological Park in Crystal River in Citrus County and later in Peacock Springs in Suwannee County, Florida.
 State threatened C. chapmanii was discovered at Three Sisters Springs, also Crystal River, during sedge field research.

 Education B.S.
 Wisconsin State College, Stevens Point, 1962.
 Botany M.S.
 U of Wisconsin-Milwaukee, 1974.Courses taught: Biology, Environmental Science, American Forest, Botany, Genetics, Local Flora, Plant Pathology, and Natural Areas Restoration.

-College Positions UW-Milwaukee, Teaching Assistant of Botany courses and microbiology for UWSchool of Pharmacy.
+College Positions UW-Milwaukee, Teaching Assistant of Botany courses and microbiology for UW School of Pharmacy.
 First teaching position in Lake Forest College, then Barat College, College of Lake County, Grayslake, Il., and McHenry Community College.
 A front page article on Linda W.Curtis and the rare water marigold was published September 4, 2020 in the Chicagoland newspaper News Sun, by Sheryl Devore.

 - Aquatic Plants of NE Illinois 1996 SOLD OUT